Negotiations to free Chibok girls ongoing, says Lai Mohammed - Nigeria Today

 He thanked the minister, the BBOG delegation, the journalists and others that participated in the exercise.

-The post Negotiations to free Chibok girls ongoing, says Lai Mohammed appeared first on Vanguard News.
+The post Negotiations to free Chibok girls ongoing, says Lai Mohammed appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG